333 (Tinashe album)

-333 is the fifth studio album and tenth overall project by American singer Tinashe.
+333 is the fifth studio album by American singer Tinashe.
 It was released independently through her own label Tinashe Music on August 6, 2021.
-The project features collaborations with Jeremih, Kaytranada, Kaash Paige, Absolutely, Wax Motif, Buddy, Channel Tres, Christian Blue, and Tinashe's brothers Quiet Child and Kudzai.
+The project features collaborations with Jeremih, Kaytranada, Kaash Paige, ABsolutely, Wax Motif, Buddy, Channel Tres, Christian Blue, and Tinashe's brothers Quiet Child and Kudzai.
 The album's deluxe edition, featuring four additional tracks, was released on March 3, 2022.

+Background

+Before releasing 333, Tinashe had experience working both independently and under a major label.
+After leaving RCA Records in 2019, she resumed independent releases with Songs for You.
+She stated that working independently allowed her "to refocus" and "reevaluate" her goals within the music industry.
+During the rollout of 333, Tinashe addressed fan inquiries about the album's physical editions, explaining that their delay was due to production issues.
+She also mentioned that she had additional songs recorded and indicated that "we'll also get a deluxe", when speaking about the possibility of an expanded release.

 Title

-The album’s title itself is an allusion to the angel number 333 associated with messages from the divine of protection, love, and destiny.
-Regarding the title selection, Tinashe commented that “I named it 333 because I really felt like I was on the right path, in alignment with what I was meant to do.
-I just wanted to acknowledge that.”
+The album's title is an allusion to the angel number 333, associated with messages from the divine of protection, love, and destiny.
+Regarding the title selection, Tinashe commented that "I named it 333 because I really felt like I was on the right path, in alignment with what I was meant to do.
+I just wanted to acknowledge that."

+Composition

+According to NME, 333 represents Tinashe's continued effort to break away from the conventional "pop princess" image associated with her former label.

 Promotion

+Tinashe announced details of 333 along with the release of "I Can See the Future".
+On July 23, she shared the album's cover art on Instagram, featuring an image of the singer in a natural setting with three eyes depicted on her forehead.
+In the same post, she stated that a new single would be released that night, later confirming its title in a subsequent post.
+The album was scheduled for release on August 6.

 Singles

-"Pasadena" featuring Buddy was released as the album's lead single on June 4, 2021.
+"Pasadena", featuring Buddy, was released as the album's lead single on June 4, 2021.
 Its music video, directed by Micaiah Carter, was premiered on June 10, 2021, on Tinashe's YouTube account.
-The music video was created as a collaborative effort with photography mobile-app, VSCO, and was further promoted by the company through social media creative challenge which encouraged users to create and share contents inspired by the music video, using the hashtag #VSCOPasadena.
-The second single, "Bouncin", was released on July 9, 2021, and its music video was subsequently released on July 14, 2021, directed by Llyod Pursall.
-The album's promotional single, "I Can See the Future", was released on July 23, 2021, along with announcing the album track list.
-"Naturally" was released as the lead single from the album's deluxe edition (and fifth overall) on February 14, 2022.
-“HMU for a Good Time” is the sixth overall single and the second single from the deluxe version.
-The video was released as a surprise on June 24, 2022.
+The music video was created as a collaborative effort with photography mobile-app VSCO, and was further promoted by the company through social media creative challenge which encouraged users to create and share contents inspired by the music video, using the hashtag #VSCOPasadena.
+The second single, "Bouncin'", was released on July 9, 2021, and its music video was subsequently released on July 14, 2021, directed by Lloyd Pursall and choreographed by Parris Goebel.
+The third single of the album, "X", featuring Jeremih, was released on January 21, 2022, alongside a music video of both "X" and "I Can See the Future", directed by Sebastian Sdaigui.